minchinweb/seafoam/README.rst

   Set this to the Google Analytics "property" this site represents.
 See also (and set) ``GOOGLE_ANALYTICS_UNIVERSAL``.
 GOOGLE_ANALYTICS_V4
   Set this to your "measurement ID" to activate Google Analytics v4.
+GPX_CATEGORY
+  Used to process GPX "articles" differently.
+GPX_DEV_URL
+  The project url for the GPX Reader plugin.
+Provided by the plugin, when in use.
+GPX_VERSION
+  The version of the GPX Reader plugin.
+Provided by the plugin, when in use.
 HIDE_SIDEBAR = False
   Hides the sidebar, and all it's contents.
 Also review the settings ``DISPLAY_CATEGORIES_ON_SIDEBAR``, ``DISPLAY_RECENT_POSTS_ON_SIDEBAR``,